itpropro/nuxt-oidc-auth/README.md

 - `sub`: `devMode.subject` setting, default `nuxt:oidc:auth:subject`
 - `exp`: current DateTime + 24h

-:warning: The access token will be generated with a fixed local secret and can in no way be considered secure.
+⚠️ The access token will be generated with a fixed local secret and can in no way be considered secure.
 Dev mode can only be enabled in local development and should exclusively be used there for testing purposes.
 Never set any environment variables on your production systems that could put any component into development mode.

 ## Contributing